International Projects

 Health – installation of additional toilets and wash facilities for both boys and girls.
 Teachers and residential assistants are encouraging the children to understand the need for cleanliness in order to prevent disease.

-Rotary members look to support humanitarian projects in other countries, and this is one of ours - AYODHYA PAHAR SCHOOL – WEST BENGAL, INDIA
+Rotary members look to support humanitarian projects in other countries, and this is one of ours - AYODHYA PAHAR SCHOOL in WEST BENGAL, INDIA

 Situated 300 Km from Kolkata in a tribal village at the hill top of Ayodhya Pahar in the District of Purulia, West Bengal.
-Members of the Rotary Club of Calcutta have been working with the school for over 12 years.
+Members of Rotary in Kolkata have been working with the school for over 12 years.
 Starting with solar lights, providing safe drinking water, toilets (separate for boys and girls), school books, sports equipment and school uniforms, and lately construction of a 2000 sq ft (approx) dormitory for boys and girls, and a boundary fencing.

 The school has grown from 30 to approximately 300 students in the age groups of 4-13 years old, including 200 residential.
 The rest are older day students coming from local villages.
 The senior students undergo training ready for work placements such as office work, textiles/craft, retail and hospitality.